gyulanemeth/bluefox.email/docs/personalization.md

 ## Conditionals

-You can create optional content for your recipients with conditionals.
-For example, if a subscriber is a premium user, you might show extra content for them, or you can even create geolocation-dependent content (or anything else that you can come up with).
+You can create optional content for your recipients using conditionals.
+For example, if a subscriber is a premium user, you might want to show them extra content.
+You can also create geolocation-dependent content—or any other variation based on the data you have.

 In the screenshot below, the expression button is highlighted.
-That will open up the same dialog that merge tag buttons opened.
-(Note that in conditionals, you don't need to add the curly braces!)
+Clicking it opens the same dialog that merge tag buttons do. *(Note: in conditionals, you don't need to add curly braces!)*

 ![Editing a conditional - expression button highlighted.](./personalization-12.png)

-As you can see, a conditional can contain complex layouts, not only basic elements.
+Conditionals can contain complex layouts, not just simple elements.

-You can drag conditionals from the left-hand side of the editor.
+You can drag conditional blocks into your email from the left-hand side of the editor:

 ![Editor - conditional drag icon highlighted.](./personalization-13.png)

 ## Loops

 With loops, you can iterate over an array of elements.
-It means that a section of a template can be repeated as many times as many elements your array contains.
-Your array can contain objects, and within the loop, you can refer to the actual object with the `this` keyword.
-For example, you can show multiple messages or articles.
-The expression you set for loops has to be the name of the array you want to iterate through.
-A loop in bluefox.email translates to an `each` in handlebars.
+This allows a section of your template to repeat as many times as there are items in your array.
+Each item can be an object, and inside the loop you can refer to the current object using the `this` keyword.
+For example, you could show multiple messages, products, or articles.

+The expression you provide in the loop must be the name of the array you want to iterate through.
+Loops in bluefox.email use the Handlebars `each` helper behind the scenes.

 ![Editing a loop - expression highlighted.](./personalization-14.png)

-You can drag a loop element from the left-hand side of the editor:
+You can drag a loop element onto the canvas from the left-hand side:

 ![Editor - loop drag icon highlighted.](./personalization-15.png)

 ## Handlebars extensions